Answers to common questions about PHR Health Records.

 Yes.
 PHR can export your data in two ways: as a multi-section PDF report (great for sharing with doctors) or as an Excel spreadsheet with one worksheet per data section.
 Go to Settings → Export or use the Print menu.

-PHR is built for iPad and will be coming soon to the Apple App Store.
+PHR is built for iPad and is available now on the Apple App Store.
 The app is designed for the larger screen to provide the best experience working with detailed health records and reports.

 PHR is a personal-use application.
 It is not a Covered Entity under HIPAA and is not intended for use by healthcare providers or insurers.
 Because your data never leaves your device, there is no server-side data to protect — you have full control.